 Bullers Green, Morpeth

-In the 19th century Bullers Green was recorded as a township just ouside Morpeth, but has since been subsumed into the town as it grew in size.
+In the 19th century Bullers Green was recorded as a township, located just ouside Morpeth, but has since been subsumed into the town as it grew in size.

 BULLER'S-GREEN, a township, in the parish, parliamentary borough, and union of Morpeth, W. division of Morpeth ward, N. division of Northumberland; containing 169 inhabitants.
 It comprises about 100 acres of land, tithe-free, adjoining the north and north-west boundaries of the town of Morpeth, and consists principally of one row of houses, in a curved line.
 The abbot of Newminster anciently had possessions in the place; and there was probably, some three centuries since, a bowling-green here, on "Bowles Green," a name now corrupted into Buller's-Green.